-In which the motor is rotating here and there are two gears which are reducing a increasing the RPM in this ugly shaft these two gears are sharing the RPM and this is finally giving it to another gear which is loosely fitted on this shaft and connect it to the fan so that ultimately the fan rotates at the required rpm, what sort of increase is there so if you divide the initial rpm sorry if you divide the rpm.
+So, we discussed a possible configuration in which the motor is rotating here and there are 2 gears which are increasing the RPM in this ugly shaft, these 2 gears are sharing the RPM and this is finally giving it to another gear which is loosely fitted on this shaft and connected to the fan, so that ultimately the fan rotates at the required RPM.
+What sort of increase is there?
+So, if you divide the RPM.
+(Refer Slide Time: 01:40)